zhouLion/doc.fedml.ai/docs/train/train-on-prem/train_on_premise_cluster.md

 Your FedML Edge ID is 201610, unique device ID is 0xffdc89fad658@Linux.Edge.Device
 ```

-Head back to the Compute / My Servers page on platform and verify that the devices are bounded to the FEDML Nexus AI Platform:
+Head back to the Compute / My Servers page on platform and verify that the devices are bounded to the TensorOpera AI Platform:
 ![ ](./static/image/train_on_your_onprem_gpu_cluster/2_my_servers.png)

 ## Step 3.
-Create a cluster of your servers bounded to the FEDML Nexus AI Platform:
+Create a cluster of your servers bounded to the TensorOpera AI Platform:
 Navigate to the Compute / Create Clusters page and create a cluster of your servers:

 ![ ](./static/image/train_on_your_onprem_gpu_cluster/3_create_cluster.png)